nBlocksStudioApps/38D_PID_test_FIRMWARE/README.md

 />

-After trial and error, the values below result an acceptable controlling performance
+After trial and error, the values below result in an acceptable controlling performance.
 *  P = 0.2
 *  I = 0.025
 *  D = 0